razorpay/blade/rfcs/2021-06-15-shipping-blade.md

 * Less code shipped to the browsers which means better download, parse execute times.

 ### Conclusion
-We should definitely going with ESM.
+We should definitely go with ESM.
 There might be few gotchas and unknowns that might pop up but we'll move ahead and fix them instead of taking a back seat and ship CJS.

 ## Meta information in package.json
 * If we decide to bundle(instead of transpile) then we need to define values for `main`, `module`, `react-native` fields in package.json.